sree-nivas14/Library-management/README.md

     ```

 ## Usage
+### Admin Login:

-1. Register or log in to the system with following credentails for admin login.
+1. Register or log in to the system with the following credentials for admin login (Email: superadmin@gmail.com, Password: superadmin@123).
-   Email - superadmin@gmail.com
-   password - superadmin@123
 2. Upon entering the application, it is possible to create multiple users with credentials.
 With those credentials, access to the user login is granted.
-3. Manage books, authors, and categories from the admin and user dashboard.
+3. Manage books, users, and categories from the admin dashboard.
-4. Borrow and return books.
+4. The admin has access to add, update, delete, and view users and books.
-5. Search and filter books based on different criteria.
+5. Search and filter books and users based on different criteria.
+6. Only the admin can approve or reject requests made by users and must update the system once a book has been returned.

+### User Login:
+1. To log in as a user, you must first log in to the application with admin credentials and add user details in the 'Manage Users' menu.
+2. With these credentials, users can log in to the application.
+3. The user dashboard provides complete information about the logged-in user, including borrowed and overdue books.
+4. Users can view books and their availability in the 'Book Request' menu and raise a request for a book to the admin.
+5. Once the admin approves the request, the book is allocated to the user, and all transactions are displayed in the 'Book Issue List' menu.

 ## Contact